-- Vice President for Finance and Administration, Chair - Enrollment and Student Services representative - Program Director or Chair - Budget Manager

-The following guidelines will be used by the Ad hoc Task Force for Program Review to prepare a report of the findings and recommendations.

-Report Criteria Part A

-- A clear statement of the problems, issues, and trends that led to unsatisfactory performance results.
-This may require a formal market analysis that demonstrates continued need and applicant demand for such a program. - An analysis of why the program has been unsuccessful in meeting performance targets. - A list of recommended actions to be taken to address or reverse unsatisfactory performance including options available for curricular reduction or reorganization to make the program more competitive. - A retrenchment plan that allows the program to meet budget requirements for a period of no less than 3 years.
-These recommendations must be accompanied by a financial impact analysis with consultation from the Office of the Vice President for Finance and Administration.

-Report Criteria Part B
+- a.
+Recommended Academic Subcommittee membership - Provost Subcommittee Chair - Chair, University Curriculum Committee - President, Faculty Organization or designate - Two faculty (one internal and one external to the affected program), to be named at the discretion of the provost in consultation with the Faculty Organization Executive Committee - b.
+Recommended Budget Subcommittee membership - Chief Operating Officer (COO) or designate Subcommittee Chair - Dean of the College under which the program under review is housed - Program Director or Chair of the program being reviewed - Student Affairs representative - Budget Director - B. Step 2: Focused Program Review Report.
+The following guidelines will be used by the task force subcommittees to prepare a report of findings and recommendations.
+A compiled report (comprised of Part A and/or Part B) is submitted to the president according to a timeline established by the provost. - a.
+Report Criteria Part A-Academic Analysis - A clear statement of the problems, issues, and trends that led to unsatisfactory performance results.
+This may require a formal market analysis that demonstrates continued need and applicant demand for such a program. - An analysis of why the program has been unsuccessful in meeting performance targets. - A list of recommended actions to be taken to address or reverse unsatisfactory performance including options available for curricular reduction or reorganization to make the program more competitive and successful. - A retrenchment plan that allows the program to meet revenue and expense projections for a period of no less than 3 years.
+These recommendations must be accompanied by a financial impact analysis with consultation from Budget Subcommittee members. - Additional criteria determined by committee members - b.
+Report Criteria Part B-Budget Analysis